 Second Career funds training that will support individuals looking for work in high demand occupations in Ontario.
 The training:

-- can be up to two years in length
+- can be up to 52 weeks

 - can be occupation-specific